 ELEMENT RSUs PSUs STOCK OPTIONS Shareholder interest alignment RSUs align executives' and shareholders' interests in share return growth.
 Time vesting also supports the retention of executives to better enable the Corporation to execute its long-term strategy.
 PSUs align executives' and shareholders' interests in dividend growth and their compensation to the Corporation's performance.
 Multi-year vesting also supports the retention of executives to better enable the Corporation to execute its long-term strategy.
 Stock options align executives' and shareholders' interests in share price growth and their compensation to the Corporation's performance.
 Multi-year vesting also supports the retention of executives to better enable the Corporation to execute its long-term strategy.
 Payout range (as a % of the grant award) 0% to 100% 0% to 125% No defined payout range, payouts are dependent on the difference between the grant price and the exercise price.
-Defined limit on annual grant levels Yes Term Three years Seven years (10-year maximum under the plan text) Vesting type Three-year cliff vesting Vesting date for 2015 grants December 31, 2017 February 23, 2018 (three years from the date of grant) Vesting criteria Being employed by BCE or Bell on the vesting date Being employed by BCE or Bell on the vesting date.
+Defined limit on annual grant levels Yes Term Three Seven years (10-year maximum under the plan text) Vesting type Three-year cliff vesting Vesting date for 2018 grants Decembe er 31, 2020 February 26, 2021 (three years from the date of grant) Vesting criteria Being employed by BCE or Bell on the vesting date Being employed by BCE or Bell on the vesting date.
 To achieve 100% vesting, earnings growth must be sufficient to provide the Board with the ability to increase the dividend by a target compound annual dividend growth rate over the three-year performance period while keeping the dividend payout ratio between 65% and 75% of the free cash flow available to common shareholders.
 Pro-rated payment is made if the target is only partially attained.
-Being employed by BCE or Bell on the vesting date.
-Dividend equivalents Credited as additional units, at the same rate as dividends declared on BCE common shares None Methods of payment (1) Cash, BCE common shares or DSUs BCE common shares when options are exercised
+Being employed by BCE or Bell on the vesting date Dividend equivalents Credited as additional units, at the same rate as dividends declared on BCE common shares None Methods of payment (1) Cash, BCE common shares BCE common shares when options are exercised

-ELEMENT RSUs PSUs STOCK OPTIONS Pricing at time of grant Conversion from dollar value to units made using the volume weighted average of the trading price per common share for the last five consecutive trading days ending immediately on the last trading day prior to the effective date of the grant and rounded up to the nearest unit.
-Higher of the volume weighted average of the trading price per common share of a board lot of common shares traded on the Toronto Stock Exchange: 1) on the trading day immediately prior to the effective date of the grant, or if at least one board lot of common shares has not been traded on such day, then the volume weighted average of the trading price per common share of a board lot of common shares for the next preceding day for which at least one board lot was so traded; and 2) for the last five consecutive trading day ending immediately on the trading day prior to the effective date of the grant.
-Clawback The President & CEO and all EVPs s a under section 9.6 entitled Compense re subject to a clawback clause detailed ation risk management.
+ELEMENT RSUs PSUs STOCK OPTIONS Pricing at time of grant price per common share ralue to units made using the volume weighted average of the trading for the last five consecutive trading days ending immediately on the the effective date of the grant and rounded up to the nearest unit.
+Higher of the volume weighted average of the trading price per common share of a board lot of common shares traded on the Toronto Stock Exchange: 1) on the trading day immediately prior to the effective date of the grant, or if at least one board lot of common shares has not been traded on such day, then the volume weighted average of the trading price per common share of a board lot of common shares for the next preceding day for which at least one board lot was so traded; and 2) for the last five consecutive trading days ending immediately on the trading day prior to the effective date of the grant.
+Clawback all EVPs are subject to a clawback clause detailed under pensation risk management.
 Option holders will lose all of their unexercised options if they engage in prohibited behaviours after they leave our Corporation.
 This includes using our confidential information for the benefit of another employer.
 In addition, the option holder must reimburse the after-tax profit realized on exercising any options during the six-month period preceding the date on which the prohibited behaviour began.